 Common Pests & Plant Diseases

 The plants are bred for downy mildew resistance and they generally don’t have serious disease problems but they can potentially get impatiens necrotic spot virus, fungal blights, powdery mildew, and rots, such as stem rot.
-The latter can be prevented by leaving a few inches of soil free when you mulch around the plants.
+The latter can be prevented by leaving a few inches of soil uncovered when you mulch around the plants.

 Poorly drained, heavy, and compacted soils can lead to Rhizoctonia fungi and Phytopthora oomycetes.